-The United States Department of State has confirmed and protested the massacres at the highest level of the Ethiopian government.
-Genocide Watch has also urged the Prevention Team of the Department of Political Affairs at the United Nations to bring the massacres to the attention of the Interdepartmental Framework for Coordination and the United Nations Security Council.
+Genocide Watch has urged the Prevention Team of the Department of Political Affairs at the United Nations to bring the massacres to the attention of the Interdepartmental Framework for Coordination and the United Nations Security Council.
+The outflow of refugees affects an area of Sudan controlled by the Sudan Peoples Liberation Army.
+There is thus danger of cross-border conflict and destabilization.
+The situation is a threat to international peace and security that should be brought before the Security Council.